roed314/seminars/GettingStarted.md

 $ sage -pip install -r requirements
 ```

 You should then edit `seminars/lmfdb/config.ini` and change the port from `37777` to `37778` (to prevent clashes with a copy of the actual LMFDB running on your machine).
+You may also want to change `default=False` to `default=True`.
 After this, you can start a webserver locally by running the following in the top level seminars folder.

 ```
 $ sage -python start-seminars.py --debug